jk-vision/jk-vision.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
 I received my PhD degree (supervised by Prof. Ko Nishino and Prof. Shohei Nobuhara) from the [Computer Vision Lab](https://vision.ist.i.kyoto-u.ac.jp/) at [Kyoto University](https://www.kyoto-u.ac.jp/en/), Japan.
-I am a postdoc (with Prof. Hyun-Soo Park) at the University of Minnesota.
+I was a postdoc (with Prof. Hyun-Soo Park) at the University of Minnesota.

 **Research Interests**: Computer Vision, Computational Photography, Physics-based Vision